osmphp-archived/osmdocs-docs/preparing-your-computer/04-atom.md

 After downloading books to your local hard drive, edit book files using Atom.

-Open a book directory in Atom (or all the book directories) using `File -> Open Folder` menu.
+Open the directory containing all the books in Atom using `File -> Open Folder` menu.

 Before diving into editing, configure Atom as described in this article: